mbaumer/us_hep_funding/docs/_states/MO.md

 Roy Blunt is the #3 Republican on the Senate Committee on Commerce, Science, and Transportation

-Josh Hawley is not on any of our key committees
+Josh Hawley is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: